On this page

 - the skip must be clearly marked with the skip company name and telephone number

-- the skip must be lit overnight (to the standard the council requires)
+- the skip must be lit overnight to the standard specified in the conditions below

 - the skip must be in a safe and suitable condition, fit for use on the public road